Budibase/budibase/packages/string-templates/README.md

 being accessed, for example `[Table 1].[property name]` is the syntax that is required for Handlebars.
 6. `isValid` - `(string)` - checks the given string for any templates and provides a boolean stating whether it is a valid template.
+7. `getManifest` - returns the manifest JSON which has been generated for the helpers, describing them and their params.

 ## Development
 This library is built with [Rollup](https://rollupjs.org/guide/en/) as many of the packages built by Budibase are.
 We have